catalinghita8/android-mvp-dagger2/README.md

 In order to synchronize the background tasks with the testing environment provided by Espresso, a custom implementation of `IdlingResource` has been integrated into the app.
 I have given more details on this topic in [this medium article](https://medium.com/@catalinghita8/integrate-espresso-idling-resources-in-your-app-to-build-flexible-ui-tests-c779e24f5057).

-Even in this case, you will be able to notice RxJava's benefits when data is being retrieved by `NewsRemoteDataSource` from the REST client ([News API](https://newsapi.org/)):
-- threading is much easier, with no need for the dreaded `AsyncTasks`
-- error handling is now fun
-- any reactive process is immediately stopped in certain situations of the apps' life cycle with the help of `Disposable`
 ## Strong points
 - possess high flexibility to create variants for automated and manual testing
 - possess lightweight structure due to its presentation layer pattern